-In 2015, the California State Assembly honored me with the Wonder Women Tech Innovator Award for outstanding achievements in business and technology and for being a role model for women.
+Karen is a graduate and active alum of Brown University, serving as an advisor to the university’s Computer Science Diversity Initiative and mentoring students on how to launch their careers.
+She’s also on the Advisory Boards for The Women’s CLUB of Silicon Valley and WEST (Women Entering & Staying in Technology).
+In 2015, the California State Assembly honored Karen with the Wonder Women Tech Innovator Award for outstanding achievements in business and technology and for being a role model for women.

 Are you looking for a leadership coach who understands what it takes to be successful as a woman in Silicon Valley?
-Do you want to retain and develop your female employees?
+Are you a leader who wants to create a more inclusive workplace?
 Are you seeking an inspirational speaker for your next event?
-Contact me.
-I look forward to hearing from you.
+Contact Karen.
+She looks forward to hearing from you.